followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/editCell(rowIndex_visibleColumnIndex).md

 ===================================================================

 <!--shortDescription-->
 Switches a cell with specific row and column indexes to the editing state.
-Takes effect only if the [editing mode]({basewidgetpath}/Configuration/editing/#mode) is *'batch'* or *'cell'*.
+Takes effect only if the [editing mode]({basewidgetpath}/Configuration/editing/#mode) is *"batch"* or *"cell"*.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->